 Sperm DNA fragmentation Index

-An advanced fragmentation test involves analysis of semen sample to find out the percentage of sperms with fragmented DNA.
+An advanced fragmentation test involves the analysis of semen samples to find out the percentage of sperms with fragmented DNA.
 This figure is defined as sperm DNA fragmentation index (DFI).
 A value below 15% implies a very good report, DFI between 16-29% is interpreted as fairly good, and a value exceeding 30% indicates a poor prognosis.
 In the last instance, there are slim chances of a healthy natural or assisted pregnancy.

 DFI test is recommended for couples with unexplained infertility.
-Men who get favorable diagnostic results for sperm count, motility, and morphology may still be unable to conceive because of DNA damage of the sperms.
+Men who get favorable diagnostic results for sperm count, motility, and morphology may still be unable to conceive because of DNA damage of the sperm.
 This is when DFI test helps to identify the exact problem so that it can be resolved.
 The test is an indication of DNA fragmentation of the sperms, but unfortunately sperms once tested are destroyed and cannot be used for IVF/ICSI.
 Therefore, it is possible to find the percentage fragmentation for a patient, yet the fragmentation status of sperms used for treatment cannot be evaluated.

 Treatment of Sperm DNA fragmentation

 The treatment of sperm DNA fragmentation is dependent upon the underlying cause.
 Positive lifestyle changes can be the best way to deal with sperm damage caused by oxidative stress.
 These changes include eating an antioxidant-rich diet, avoiding smoking, and reducing exposure to environmental toxins and pollutants.
-Taking antioxidant supplements may also boost the sperm health.
+Taking antioxidant supplements may also boost sperm health.
 Antibiotic treatment is used to resolve DNA fragmentation induced by infectious conditions of the urogenital organs.
-Those suffering from varicocele may benefit from a repair surgery to restore the sperm integrity.
+Those suffering from varicocele may benefit from repair surgery to restore sperm integrity.

-Gaudium IVF is a renowned IVF clinic in Delhi which provides advanced and comprehensive treatment for all kinds of reproductive issues in men as well as women.
+Gaudium IVF is a renowned IVF clinic in Delhi that provides advanced and comprehensive treatment for all kinds of reproductive issues in men as well as women.
 Visit here for free second opinion from the award-winning IVF Doctor in Delhi, Dr Manika Khanna.